 VU Amsterdam is a leading European research university with about 25,000 students and 2,500 academic staff.
+14% of the student body is international.
 Eleven faculties share one campus and cover a wide spectrum of arts, sciences and medicine.
 With almost 50 Bachelor degree programmes, of which 4 completely taught in English, and over 100 Master degree programmes, over 70 English taught, the university offers a wide choice of study options.
 Each year around 250 PhD's complete their doctorate.
 The VU School of Medical Sciences also has its own hospital, the VU Medical Center.

 Vrije Universiteit Amsterdam is ranked in the top 100 universities of the world according to the Shanghai ranking.
 The fields of Life and Agricultural Sciences and Social Sciences are ranked in the top 100 while Clinical Medicine and Pharmacy are ranked in the top 75.
 We have a strong reputation for high quality teaching.
 Students work in relatively small groups, in which considerable emphasis is placed on interaction and a personal approach.
 More extensive information about the Vrije Universiteit Amsterdam can be found in the online brochure.

 Higher education in the Netherlands is world renowned through a national system of regulation and quality assurance.
 All Bachelor and Master degree programmes at VU Amsterdam are accredited (officially recognized) by the Accreditation Organization of the Netherlands and Flanders (NVAO).
 No other country matches the Dutch percentage of universities in the top 200.